 Any hand that uses the ace as an 11 is referred to as a ‘soft hand’.
 If you’re dealt a soft hand and elect to draw more cards, it’s likely it will become a hard hand.

-The ‘hole cards’ refer to the dealer's face down card at the start of a round of Blackjack.
+The ‘hole cards’ refer to the dealer's face-down card at the start of a round of a Blackjack game.

-The ‘up-card’ is the dealer’s card that faces up, i.e, other players can see.
-This helps with making strategies.
+The ‘face up card’ is the dealer’s card that faces up, i.e., other players around the blackjack table can see.
+This helps with a basic strategy.

-If the dealer’s up-card is an ace, they will ask players if they wish to place an ‘insurance’ wager.
+If the dealer’s up-card is an ace, they will ask blackjack players if they wish to place an ‘insurance’ wager.
 This is a side bet, where you’ll be betting that the dealer’s other card will be worth a value of ten.
-A winning insurance bet pays at odds of 2/1.
+Winning insurance bets pay at odds of 2/1.

 Choosing to ‘surrender’ would relinquish half of your initial wager and see you forfeit the current round.
-Surrendering isn’t always a permitted option and is not available on any LeoVegas Live Casino games, so always check your chosen game’s rules before playing.
+Players can surrender after the dealer deals the cards and checks if the dealer's hand has a blackjack.
+Surrendering means that the player's hand has less than 50% chance of winning.
+Surrender isn’t always a permitted option and is not available on any LeoVegas Live Casino games, so always check your chosen game’s rules before playing.

-There’s no guaranteed way to win at Blackjack, but there are some strategies that will improve your chances.
-Ultimately, though, you have to get a hand value closer to a total of 21 than the dealer’s without going over.
+There’s no guaranteed way to win at blackjack, but there are some strategies that will improve your chances.
+Ultimately, though, you have to get a hand value closer to a total of 21 before the dealer has a blackjack.

 Not entirely.
 There may be a degree of luck in terms of the cards you are dealt, but ultimately once you are aware of your hand and the dealer’s up-card, there is a lot of strategy involved, along with further aspects that rely on chance.

-Generally, splitting is using basic strategy in order to potentially maximise your winnings on multiple hands.
+Generally, splitting is using basic strategy in order to potentially maximise your winnings on multiple hands when blackjack occurs.

-If both the dealer and the player have Blackjack, then the bet is a tie.
-This means that neither the player nor the casino lose money, and the player’s wager is returned.
+If both the dealer and the player have blackjack, then the bet is a tie.
+This means that neither the player nor the casino loses money, and the player’s original bet is returned.